 Kola nuts: A nut eaten in many parts of West Africa, large and triangular in shape with a pinkish or reddish colour; it has a bitter taste and is not only nourishing but a stimulant like tea.
 As one is sometimes offered these nuts as a sign of hospitality and welcome, it is not a bad idea to get used to the taste sufficiently so that one can munch on one as a sign of politeness.
-There is a smaller variety of kola nut which tastes much better.
+There is a smaller variety of kola nut that tastes much better.
 It is interesting to note that African villagers for the most part enjoy bitter, sour and peppery things and do not like sweet things, a preference which is certainly much better for their health.
 It is a pity that we do not learn the good habits of other people instead of being so eager to impart our own bad habits to them.

-Cashew nuts: Like the peanut, cashew nuts are widely found in Africa and elsewhere and like all nuts, highly nutritious and very useful to have when travelling as an extra source of food which is concentrated and not bulky to carry.
+Cashew nuts: Like the peanut, cashew nuts are widely found in Africa and elsewhere and like all nuts, highly nutritious and very useful to have when travelling as an extra source of food that is concentrated and not bulky to carry.
 Wherever there are mountains one will find a wider variety of nuts than

 in the tropics; the cashew is a truly tropical nut.
 All nuts contain both protein and oil, both of which are needed by the body.

 The great staples: Carbohydrates, mainly in the form of starches found in grains and tubers, are the major source of food for mankind; they are also the cheapest and the most easily digestible form of fuel which the human body converts into energy—the human body being an unbelievably intricate and marvellous chemical laboratory.
-The sugars which occur in honey, fruit, vegetables and to a lesser degree other things, are likewise carbohydrates.
+The sugars that occur in honey, fruit, vegetables and to a lesser degree other things, are likewise carbohydrates.
 How these other elements are synthesized and converted in nature’s laboratory, their value and qualities, are all part of the modern science of nutrition.
 If one could see a map of the world divided into starch zones one would see wheat eaters, rice eaters, maize eaters, millet eaters, cassava eaters, potato eaters, plantain eaters and so on.
 Starches should always be thoroughly cooked, but fried at high temperatures (like French fried potatoes and chips) they become, like other foods, less digestible.
 Ready-to-eat or pre-cooked cereals, which require almost no further cooking time due to the high temperatures used in preparing them, have lost some of their valuable amino acids.
-Unpolished rice is far richer in natural minerals than the polished white rice we use all the time, in fact it is the skin that is polished off which contains these minerals and is sold in health food shops as a special addition to one’s diet—or bought up by cattle and poultry farmers, who often feed their livestock with more intelligence than we feed ourselves and our children!
-If one can get rice or wheat from villagers, who do their own polishing in crude mills or with grindstones, it is much better for one’s health and much tastier.
+Unpolished rice is far richer in natural minerals than the polished white rice we use all the time, in fact it is the skin that is polished off which contains these minerals and is sold in health food shops as a special addition to ones diet—or bought up by cattle and poultry farmers, who often feed their livestock with more intelligence than we feed ourselves and our children!
+If one can get rice or wheat from villagers, who do their own polishing in crude mills or with grindstones, it is much better for ones health and much tastier.